-"How did that cow you bought of our friend Mr. A. turn out?" was asked of a man who, a year or two ago, pur-chased a fine looking thoroughbred cow. the wasn't worth a dollar -not a lar," was the answer.
-And from this it is figured out that something more than a redigree is needed to make a good cew.
-She may look like a pleture and have a name a foot long, but if she lack the qualities which put good milk into the fail is to be feared that there are a good many such cows in the country.
-Their pedigree is about all there is of

-Scrofula

-This root of many evils -

-them.

-Glandular tumors, abscesses, pimples, and other cutaneous eruptions, sore ears, inflamed eyelids, rickets, dyspepsia, catarrh, readiness to catch cold and inability to get rid of it easily, paleness, nervousness, the consumptive tendency, and other ailments - Can be completely and permanently removed, no matter how young or old the sufferer.
-Hood's Sarsaparilla was given the daughter of Silas Vernooy, Wawarsing, N. Y., who had proken out with scrofuls sores all over her face and head.
-The first bottle helped her and when she had taken six the sores were all healed and her face was smooth.
-He writes that she has never shown any sign of the scrofula returning.
+"How did that cow you bought of our friend Mr. A. turn out" was asked of a man who, a year or two ago, pur-chused a fine looking thoroughbred cow.
+She wesn't worth a dollar-not a lar," was the answer.
+And from this is is figured out that something more than a redigree is needed to make a good ccw.
+She may look like a picture and have a name a foot long, but if she lack the qualities which put good milk into the fail, she is not worth driving home.
+And it is to be feared that there are a good many such cows in the country.
+Their pedigree is about all there is of them.
+Scrofula This root of many evils-Glandular tumors, abscesses, pimples, and other cutaneous eruptions, sore ears, inflamed eyelids, rickets, dyspepsia, catarrh, readiness to catch cold and inability to get rid of it easily, paleness, nervousness, the consumptive tendency, and other ailments -- Can be completely and permanently removed, no matter how young or old the sufferer.
+Hood's Sarsaparilla was given the daughter of Silas Vernooy, Wawarsing.
+N. Y., who had proken out with scrofuls sores all over her face and head.
+The first bottle helped her and when she had taken stx the sores were all healed and her face was smooth.
+He writes that she has never shown any sign of the crofula returning.
 Hood's Sarsaparilla Promises to cure and keeps the promise.
-Ask your druggist for it today and accept no substitute. to Drs.
+Ask your druggist for it today and accept no substitute. and now I want to add my testimony to Drs.
 Shores' skill.
 They certainly deliver the goods.
-"PETER OLIVER."
-(Signed) far, and am glad to endorse Drs.Shores' treatment.
-"MRS. C. J. PENNINGTON." for \$5.00, medicines included, recommend Drs.
+(Signed) "PETER OLIVER." far, and am glad to endorse Drs.Shores' treatment.
+"MRS. C. J. PENNINGTON." such expert services for a whole month for \$5.00, medicines included, and I recommend Drs.
 Shores to all in need of a doctor's services.
 "CHAS HEEDING."
 WE TREAT AND CURE.